-All recorded captures are retained on Echo360’s servers for a period of four years before being removed.
+All recorded captures are retained on Echo360’s servers for a period of three years before being removed.

 Echo360 offers accessibility features that allows users to easily navigate and read the Echo360 web interface.
 The web interface supports screen readers for all available creator and viewer interfaces.
 The web interface also support keyboard access, allowing you to use the tab key to access all available functions.
 All sessions fully support adding and displaying captions.
 For additional information on Echo360’s accessibility features, please visit Echo360’s Accessibility Conformance Report (WCAG Edition).

 - Request access to Echo360 by filling out the lecture capture request form.
 You must log in using your netID and password.
 You will receive an email support ticket confirming your request.
 Your scheduled class sections will be created by CATE-LTS support team on the Echo360 system.
 Note: This may take up to one week to process.